k-xo/yelp-camp/README.md

 mapbox and mongodb

 # Features
-Search for campgrounds using title, description, or author username User authorization/authentication using Passport.js Sign up for an account and optionally upload an avatar Create a new campground
+* Search for campgrounds using title, description, or author username
+* User authorization/authentication using Passport.js
+* Sign up for an account and optionally upload an avatar
+* Create a new campground
-Edit an existing campground
+* Edit an existing campground
-Review a campground and see the average rating of campgrounds View user profiles including posted campgrounds and reviews they've created Admin permissions that allow the editing/deletion of other users' campgrounds and reviews RESTful routing using express and mongoose
+* Review a campground and see reviews
+* RESTful routing using express
-Cloudinary for image upload and storage
+* Cloudinary for image upload and storage
-Passport, passport-local, and passport-local-mongoose for authentication and authorization Google maps API and node-geocoder to display the physical location of a campground on a map EJS to template and display pages
+* Passport, passport-local, and passport-local-mongoose for authentication and authorization
+* Google maps API and node-geocoder to display the physical location of a campground on a map
+* EJS to templating
-Database hosted with MongoDB Atlas
+* Database hosted with MongoDB Atlas
-Bootstrap used to implement responsive design Connect-flash for better error display to users
+* Bootstrap design

 # Stack